wspaleniak/SWSwiftMaterialForm/README.md

 .fieldStyle(.configuration, .comboShadow) // Configuration of the field appearance.
 .fieldStyle(.standardValidator, .login) // Standard field validator.
 .fieldStyle(.required, .required(message: "Your login is required.")) // Whether the field is required.
+.fieldStyle(.forceValidation, $forceValidation) // Allows to force validation of the field.
+.fieldStyle(.customErrorMessage, $loginErrorText) // Allows to set custom error message for the field.
 .fieldStyle(.secureText, false) // Allows to hide text in the field.
 .fieldStyle(.limitText, 32) // Allows to limit text in the field.
 .fieldStyle(.height, 48) // Height of the field.